Thomas-Kragerud/Sanntid/Ada/ada_noted.md

 - Large system w packages and abstractions
 - Built-in concurrency and real time support
 - Exccellent toolf for a wide range of embedded platforms

+### Protected objects
+A special composite type used for synchoronization.
+We may have a signle protected object or a class of objectes
+ - __protected__ Name
+ - __protected type__ Name

+Protecte objects may have
+- Entries with a guard - may blcok calling tasks
+- Procedures for exclusive acces to internal data
+- Function for reading internal data (read only)

 ### The Ravenscar profile
 The full Ada concurrent constructs have been considere non-deterministic and unsuited for high-integrity applications.